VamshiKrishnaBolli/VamshiKrishnaBolli/README.md

 	</div>

 ## What I want to do next :thinking:
-- Delve into AI and ML
+- Dive into AI and ML
 - DevOps
 - Qualify for GSOC